 Signals track when their value is accessed and updated.
 Accessing a signal’s .value

-property from within a component automatically re-renders the component when that signal’s value changes.
 As a result, a signal can be updated without re-rendering the components it was passed through because those components see the signal and not its value.

 Signals was built with performance in mind, and the following features and behaviors make it distinct.
 The team behind Signals describes it as follows:

-The first benefit of managing state with Signals is that Signals does not re-render a whole component or application when state changes.
 Instead, it updates the part of the application attached to the state value being tracked.
 This ensures that applications remain performant while ensuring reactivity in response to user actions.
-According to the documentation, what makes Signals unique and great is that:

 State changes automatically update components and UI in the most efficient way possible.
 Automatic state binding and dependency tracking allows Signals to provide excellent ergonomics and productivity while eliminating the most common state management footguns.

-Second, we can declare global Signals and import them into children
+Second, we can declare global signals and import them into children

 components throughout the application.
 It simplifies the complexities around state management by providing a simple and intuitive plug-and-play API that is easy to use.